 Where smartwatches and fitness bands are purposefully designed to depart from the look of traditional watches – feeling high-tech is a selling point here – smart rings are broadly conceived to resemble everyday jewelry.

 The Oura ring, for instance, is a thick titanium bolt, at first glance, impossible to distinguish from many modern men’s ring bands, as are the majority of the competition.

 So, on the face of it, you can think of smart rings as fitness wearables for the customer who doesn’t want to noticeably center their look around a fitness wearable.

-You probably aren’t going to be wearing an Apple Watch and a traditional watch, and there’s something uncomfortable about rocking the fitness-band-on-one-wrist-watch-on-the-other look like you’re the Genie from Aladdin.
+You probably aren’t going to be wearing an Apple Watch and a traditional watch.
+There’s something uncomfortable about rocking the fitness-band-on-one-wrist-watch-on-the-other look like you’re the Genie from Aladdin.

-But you can wear a smart ring and leave your wrists free for any other daily accessory, and go through your life without most colleagues, clients, or family members noticing your wearable and calling attention to it.
-For many (my wife, for instance), that’s a win in itself.
+But you can wear a smart ring and leave your wrists free for any other daily accessory and go through your life without most colleagues, clients, or family members noticing your wearable and calling attention to it.
+For many (my wife, for instance), that’s a win.

 The second selling point emphasized by most smart ring manufacturers is a subtle but meaningful one.

 Whereas Apple or Samsung Galaxy watches are still very much extensions of their smartwatches – conceptually if not necessarily in practice – and whereas Fitbits and Garmins and the like are first and foremost fitness devices, smart rings are being pitched under a broader, more accessible remit: as wearable health awareness tools.

 It’s right there in the Oura ring slogan: Accurate Health Information Accessible to Everyone.